Supreme Court hands Google a multi-billion dollar proceeding to win Oracle | ExBulletin

 The decision solves many of the copyright issues that have plagued tech companies for over a decade, said Charles Duane, senior fellow in technology and innovation policy at the R Street Institute, a nonpartisan free market think tank.

-Matt Tait, Chief Operating Officer of Corellium, a provider of smartphone services, said: “You can write platform software that can be run by someone else’s program without worrying that the connection is copyrighted.”
+“This decision has significant implications for software compatibility,” said Matt Tait, Chief Operating Officer of Corellium, a provider of smartphone services.
+“You can create platform software that can be run by someone else’s program without worrying that the connection is copyrighted.”

 However, Professor Jane C. Ginsburg of Columbia University, who has made a leading statement on the issue of intellectual property, said the decision raises some potentially practical issues.
 Among them, “Will the Supreme Court’s ruling discourage public disclosure of the code if programmers are afraid that they could carefully select and privatize their creativity?”

 Judges Clarence Thomas and Samuel Alito opposed the decision on Monday.
 As they saw, when the discussion between Oracle and Google broke down, Google “simply copied 11,500 lines of code verbatim from Oracle’s library.”
-And doing that was “unfair.”
+And doing that was “not fair.”

 Oracle co-founder and chairman Larry Ellison and its CEO Safra Katz have openly formed an alliance with President Trump after the 2016 presidential election, and his administration upheld the company in the Supreme Court. ..
 But in the end, their efforts didn’t help.